 Complete applications are typically processed within ten (10) business days.
-Please allow extra time during the holidays, prior to the semester's start, and during summer months as we see a high volume of applications during these times.
+Please allow extra time during the holidays, prior to semester start, and during summer months as we see a high volume of applications during these times.

 Students admitted into the PSEO program will be sent a welcome letter via the mail.
-This letter contains essential information and next steps in the PSEO onboarding process that all students should read and share with their parents.
+This letter contains important information and next steps in the PSEO onboarding process that all students should read and share with their parents.